itaibassi/itaibassi.github.io/papers/index.markdown

 # Recent

-The ellipsis paper with Justin
+`2022`. "only" SALT paper with Aron and Tue

+`2022.` A prosodic theory of possible ellipsis remnants (with Justin Colley).
+Published in Glossa Glossa: a journal of general linguistics 7(1)

 # Older